skuzzle/restrict-imports-enforcer-rule/readme/README.md

 ```

 ## Parallel Analysis
-(*Note:* This is an experimental feature and not thoroughly tested.
-Syntax and behavior
-changes in upcoming versions are likely)

 We support basic parallelization of the analysis.
 This is disabled by default but can be enabled either in the pom file
 using the `<parallel>` option or by passing `-Drestrictimports.parallel` to the maven build.
 ```xml